 I never wanted to go to Africa but when Uncle Sam sent me there I fell in love with it.
 There, I forged deep and lasting friendships; in the lonely quiet of the long nights I trained myself to write; I learned every form of self-sufficiency including the most important, which is to build a community of friends to help you through your need.
 As a friend in Africa, Deepa read my first, clumsy novel.
 Uncle Sam introduced me to my most trusted friend and confidant out there on the edge of the world in Africa.

-Now we’ve been Stateside four years.
-The uncertainties of bidding season have drawn to a close.
-Soon we depart again, this time for Mumbai.
 The world keeps spinning beneath our feet but Uncle Sam has made his match and given us each other.